 Washington, D.C.
 20447

-Home Weatherization Assistance
+Home Weatherization Assistance?

 This program’s goal is two-fold.
 They provide necessary home repairs to low-income.
-They can make or replace broken or faulty water heater, repair leaking roofs as well as doors and window that lose heat.
+They can make or replace a broken or faulty water heater, repair leaking roofs as well as doors and windows that lose heat.
 Their goal is to make home energy efficient.

 St. Vincent de Paul Catholic Church

-St. Vincent de Paul, provides outreach to the community on many levels.
-They try to meet important and is dedicated to serving the poor.
-For that reason, they support families, individuals, seniors, disabled, the homeless, as well as providing social services, and financial assistance and counseling to the needy.
-Above all, if you are in danger of having your utilities disconnected or being evicted contact this organization. (more)
+St. Vincent de Paul provides outreach to the community on many levels.
+They try to meet important and are dedicated to serving the poor.
+For that reason, they support families, individuals, seniors, the disabled, the homeless and provide social services and financial assistance and counseling to the needy.